-In these highly regarded, small-group seminars, students explore unique topics in English language literature, reading select primary texts alongside exemplary critical works and/or other cultural artifacts, while also honing their research and writing skills through series of assignments that culminate in a substantial original research essay.
-Classes are capped at 8, allowing for individualized attention and rich feedback.
+In these highly regarded, small-group seminars, students explore unique topics in Englishlanguage literature while also honing their research and writing skills through series of assignments that culminate in a substantial original research essay.
+Classes are capped at 8 to allow for individualized attention and rich feedback.
 Enrollment is by permission.
 English majors must take at least one WISE to fulfill WIM, ideally before senior year, and may take more than one WISE if there is room.
+(Majors, minors, and prospective majors receive invitations to rank preferences via an online form each year.)
 Non-majors are welcome, space permitting.
-Contact Vivian Beebe Sana for more information.

 Instructor: Casey Patterson

 Few species of writing are more exquisitely uncomfortable than a novel that is not—and never will be—finished.
 An author dies, or loses interest, or flouts convention: whatever the cause, unfinished novels demand an especially dynamic relationship between reader and text, precipitating either wild flights of imagination or scrupulous detective work, if not both at once.
 In the nineteenth century, a period obsessed with all things comprehensive and complete, such fragmentariness would have appeared still more challenging, even subversive.
 Closely reading works by Jane Austen, Edgar Allan Poe, and Charles Dickens, along with select critical interpretations, this course will invite participants to ask: what do unfinished novels reveal to us that finished ones cannot?
 What peculiar insights do they give us into the processes and pressures of literary production?
 And what exactly is our role in consuming them?